microsoft/frontend-bootcamp/README.md

-Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](LICENSE) file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the
+Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](LICENSE) file and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the
 [LICENSE-CODE](LICENSE-CODE) file.

 Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation